salsify/ruby-exclaim/README.md

 ## What and Why

 Exclaim is a JSON format to declaratively specify a UI.
-The JSON references named UI components.
+The JSON includes references to named UI components.
 You supply the Ruby implementations of these components.

 For example, here is an Exclaim declaration of a `text` component: